gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 TOML has syntax highlighters for Atom, Visual Studio, Visual Studio Code and other IDEs.

-TOML suffers from verbose syntax when it comes to expressing an array of objects (on in TOML speak, an array of tables).
+TOML suffers from somewhat verbose syntax when it comes to expressing an array of objects (on in TOML speak, an array of tables).
 This can be seen in the example below where each pokemon object in the array is delimited with `[[pokemon]]`.

 ```toml
 [[pokemon]]